janasoham/codes_public/mindist_poisson_eb/README.md

 * main_plot_poisson_worst_prior.py

-which plots (not compute) the worst case prior that maximizes the posterior variance over a given support and saves the plots in the folder "numerical_results"
+which plots (not compute) the worst-case prior that maximizes the posterior variance over a given support and saves the plots in the folder "numerical_results"

 2) The "main_mixture_codes" folder includes the main files

 * main_poisson_mindist.py: This is used to estimate the prior distribution from training data

-* main_poisson_eb.py: This code computes NPMLE, Chi squared, and Squared Hellinger based EB estimator function, given training dataset
+* main_poisson_eb.py: This code computes NPMLE, Chi squared, and squared Hellinger based EB estimator function, given the training dataset

 * main_poisson_worst_prior.py: This is used to estimate the worst-case prior that maximizes the posterior variance

+3) The "example_gamma_prior.py" file shows how the code works.
+Here, we first generate samples from the Poisson mixture with a Gamma prior.
+We then compute the min-dist estimators based on NPMLE, Chi-squared, and squared Hellinger distance and then plot them against the data and the Bayes estimator, which we can directly compute in this simulated setup.

 ## Cite